SystemsApproach/private5g/cloud.rst

    <https://datatracker.ietf.org/doc/html/rfc6020>`__.
 RFC 6020.
 October 2010.

-Finally, changes to the model-defined parameters must be propagated to the backend components, and while in practice there is no established API for doing this.
+Finally, changes to the model-defined parameters must be propagated to the backend components, and in practice there is no established API for doing this.
 Aether assumes gNMI as its southbound interface to communicate configuration changes to the software services, where an Adapter (not shown in the figure) has to be written for any services